trusona/trusona-mobile-sdk-android/README.md

     @NonNull
     @Override
     public Integer fragmentContainerId() {
-        // todo: update this method to return the id of the ViewGroup container.
-This ID must be
+        // todo: update this method to return the id of the ViewGroup container into which the Trusona
+        // SDK will display an identity document scanner if a Trusonafication requires it.
+This ID must
-        // present in the layout of the fragment passed to the `monitorForPendingTrusonafication`
+        // be present in the layout of the fragment returned by the `prepare` method implementation in
+        // this class.
-        // methods.
+        // i.e.: R.id.my_fragment_container.
         return 0;
     }

     @Nullable
     @Override
     public Integer acceptRejectLayoutId() {
-        // todo: update this method to return the id of the layout that will be used to prompt users
+        // todo: In order to customize the UI used to prompt users to accept or reject
+        // trusonafications you can return the ID of the xml layout you'd like to use.
-        // to accept or reject trusonafications.
-Alternatively, return null to use the default OS
+        // Otherwise, return null to use the default OS alert dialog.
-        // alert dialog.
+        // i.e.: R.layout.my_accept_reject_layout.
         return 0; // or null
     }